Azeirah/living-language-labs/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Living Language Labs
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Get started by reading [[Doorway to curiosity, a radiating beacon of hope]]